 What is considered “responsible” credit card use– where you use a credit card for convenience or rewards, but pay in full each month– is dangerous when you have variable or unstable income.
 If your paycheck is lower than you had hoped, you won’t be able to cover the purchases you already made.
 Since there is no way to know what your paycheck will be, it’s hard to know how much you can safely spend.

 If you like using credit cards, you can make them work really well for you, even with a variable income.
-In fact, the way we use credit cards on a zero-based budget is the safest way to use credit cards that I know of (besides abstinence, of course).
+In fact, using credit cards on a zero-based budget is the safest way to use credit cards that I know of (besides completely avoiding them, of course).
 The key is to subtract the amount you spend from your budget at the time you spend it so that you already have the money on hand, set aside for when the bill comes.
-You can get all the details in this article.

 Our experience budgeting variable income

-After having a stable, steady income, we were thrust into a commission-based variable income when the law firm my husband was at decided to pay strictly commission instead of smoothing things out with a draw as they had done previously.
-At first, I worried and thought we might need to be more careful about how we’re paying down debt (we’ve been putting every extra cent toward debt for two and a half years).
+Several years ago after having a stable, steady income, we were thrust into a commission-based variable income when the law firm my husband was at decided to pay strictly commission instead of smoothing things out with a draw as they had done previously.
+At first, I worried and thought we might need to be more careful about how we’re paying down debt (we had been putting every extra cent toward debt for several years).
 I thought maybe we should set some income aside for when we had a low month.

 You can do this!